ThanhDang143/ThanhDV.GameSaver/Assets/Packages/GameSaver/README.md

 - AES encryption (GCM with a fallback to CBC + HMAC).
 - Safe backup and recovery mechanisms.
 - In-editor data viewing and editing.
+- Prevents consecutive rapid save calls from overlapping/overwriting each other

 ---